- About JCC Menu

 26. After I have registered, is there anything else I need to do?

 Yes, you will need to pay your tuition and fees bill by the payment due date and purchase your books prior to the start of class.
 If you have a financial aid award, you must make sure your aid has been awarded to your account prior to the payment due date.
 You can check your financial aid award and your bill amount in MyJCC.
+You must also be sure to complete all of your immunization requirements with the Health & Wellness Center within 30 days from the start of classes.

 27. Can I change my schedule?